Invariant part of class group and distribution of relative class group: Introduction

-where the notation $\operatorname{Cl}(K/K^H)$ means the relative class group. \end{theorem} And we can see that the zero probability of $\operatorname{Cl}(K/K^H)\leq r$ and the infinite $C_q$-moment are qualitatively different from what is predicted from the Cohen-Lenstra-Martinet for the case when $p\nmid\lvert G\rvert$.
-For example, when $G\cong C_2$, i.e., we are looking at quadratic number fields, then we have
+where the notation $\operatorname{Cl}(K/K^H)$ means the relative class group. \end{theorem} And we can see that the zero probability of $\operatorname{rk}_p\operatorname{Cl}(K/K^H)\leq r$ and the infinite $C_p$-moment are qualitatively different from what is predicted from the Cohen-Lenstra-Martinet Heuristics for the case when $p\nmid\lvert G\rvert$, which generalizes the quadratic case.
+On the other hand, for non-Galois fields, the method of the author~\cite{wang2022distributionOT} could not be applied directly.
+Let us use an example to explain this. \begin{definition} Let $L/K$ be an extension of the number fields.
+For each $\mathfrak{p}\in\mathcal{P}_K$, define

-In other words, we have the result of infinite $C_2$-moment for quadratic number fields.
-This of course means that we cannot directly apply the heuristics here.
-But see Gerth~\cite{Gerth1987} and Smith~\cite{smith2022distribution}, which describe the statistical behaviour of $\operatorname{Cl}_K\otimes\mathbb{Z}_2$ for quadratic number fields.

-On the other hand, results similar to Theorem~\ref{thm: S1 abelian case relative class groups} are not easy to generalize.
-Let's use an example to explain it.
-And it could also be viewed as a prototype of this paper. \begin{definition} Let $L/K$ be an extension of number field.
-For a finite prime $\mathfrak{p}$ of $K$, if we have ideal factorization $\mathfrak{p}\mathscr{O}_L={\mathfrak{P}}_1^{e_1}\cdots{\mathfrak{P}}_n^{e_n} $, then define